pkunlp-icler/PCA-EVAL/README.md

 ]
 ```

-A meta data file and model output is needed to conduct PCA-Eval.
+A meta data file consisting of groundtruth concepts, reason and action is needed to conduct PCA-Eval.

-Open test's meta data are provided in the repo under PCA-Bench directory
+Open test's meta data are provided in the repo under PCA-Bench directory.

 ```bash
 python ./pca-eval/evaluation/pca_auto_scoring.py \